LocationReasoner: Evaluating LLMs on Real-World Site Selection Reasoning: Case Study

 We observe a high frequency of logic errors across all models and test cases.
 Therefore, we focus our analysis on this category.
 Below are representative test cases that specifically highlight different forms of logical failure.

-\begin{itemize}[leftmargin=*] \item \textbf{Over-reasoning (Code and ReAct).} Agents frequently demonstrate over-reasoning by performing unnecessary operations that go beyond the requirements of the prompt.
+\textbf{Over-reasoning (Direct Prompting and ReAct).} Agents frequently demonstrate over-reasoning by performing unnecessary operations that go beyond the requirements of the prompt.
 This often stems from misinterpreting implicit cues.
-In direct code generation, agents tend to apply extra filters that overly constrain the result set, introducing conditions not specified in the query.
+In direct prompting, agents tend to apply extra filters that overly constrain the result set, introducing conditions not specified in the query.
 In the ReAct setting, the model continues to invoke tools and apply filters even after all constraints have been met, lacking a clear signal for termination.
-As illustrated in Figure \ref{fig:case}(left), the ReAct agent first retrieves parking capacity correctly, then unnecessarily proceeds to filter for the presence of shopping malls and many other unrelated tools.
+As illustrated in Figure \ref{fig:case1}, the ReAct agent first retrieves parking capacity correctly, then unnecessarily proceeds to filter for the presence of shopping malls and many other unrelated tools.
 The agent accumulates irrelevant actions until it reaches the step limit and fails to return an answer, despite having the correct information early on.

-\item \textbf{Sequential Filtering (Code).} In complex queries involving multiple chains of constraints, the model often applies filters sequentially rather than evaluating the logic holistically.
-As shown in Figure \ref{fig:case}(right), the query contains an OR condition between competitor count and population.
-The correct approach (left) evaluates both branches independently before merging the results.
-However, the LLM agent (right) applies filters sequentially, first by competitor count and then by population, prematurely discarding zones that could have satisfied the second condition.
-This flawed execution leads to valid zones being excluded, revealing a logical failure where sequential filtering overrides the intended logical structure. \end{itemize}
+\textbf{Sequential Filtering (Direct Prompting).} In complex queries involving multiple chains of constraints, the model often applies filters sequentially rather than evaluating the logic holistically.
+As shown in Figure \ref{fig:case2}, the query contains an OR condition between competitor count and population.
+The correct approach (right) evaluates both branches independently before merging the results.
+However, the LLM agent (left) applies filters sequentially, first by competitor count and then by population, prematurely discarding zones that could have satisfied the second condition.
+This flawed execution leads to valid zones being excluded, revealing a logical failure where sequential filtering overrides the intended logical structure.